Home ยป Recipes ยป dessert

 Pecan Pie Protein Balls on a plate.

-Step three: Chop the pecans and place them in a small bowl or on a plate.
+Step three: Place the chopped pecans in a small bowl or on a plate.
 Press the tops of the rolled dough into the pecan pieces.

-Pecan protein balls should be placed in a glass container with a lid and kept in the fridge.
+Pecan protein balls should be placed in an airtight container and kept in the fridge.
 You can store it this way for up to 12 days.

 Tips + Modifications